andreadellacorte/andreadellacorte.github.io/_posts/thoughts/2021-01-23-words-i-like.md

 ### Sham, /ʃam/

 noun
-- a thing that is not what it is purported to be.
+- a thing that is not what it is purported to be

 adjective
 - bogus; false